abd73/oslab/README.md

 Program2: Write a C program to simulate the non-preemptive CPU scheduling algorithms to find turnaround time and waiting time for shortest job first scheduling.

 Program3: Write a C program to simulate the non-preemptive CPU scheduling algorithms to find turnaround time and waiting time for Round Robin Scheduling for a given Quantum.

+Program4: Write a C program to simulate producer-consumer problem using semaphores.

+Program5: Write a C program to simulate the concept of Dining-Philosophers problem.

+Program6: Write a C program to simulate Bankers algorithm for the purpose of deadlock avoidance.

+Program7: Write a C program to simulate the contiguous memory allocation techniques for first fit,Worst fit, Best-fit.

+Program8: Write a C program to simulate page replacement algorithms LRU.

+Program9: Write a C program to simulate the Two level directory file organization techniques.

+Program10: Write a C program to simulate disk scheduling algorithm for SCAN.